solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 **Find More** 🔍

-Now that you have built and published a .NET Core Global Tool you may wish to find some others for inspiration, Search the [NuGet](https://www.nuget.org/ "NuGet") website by using the ".NET tool" package type filter or see the list of tools in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools "natemcmaster/dotnet-tools") GitHub repository.
+Now that you have built and published a .NET Core Global Tool you may wish to find some others for inspiration.

+Search the [NuGet](https://www.nuget.org/ "NuGet") website by using the ".NET tool" package type filter or see the list of tools in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools "natemcmaster/dotnet-tools") GitHub repository.

 Success! 🎉